What is hierarchical

 2 is not removed.
 It moves from a term in the raw sum to a separation condition, like a membrane making even/odd readable.

 15 = 3 + 5 + 7 keeps the three active directions.
-It is the attractive arithmetic fixed point where readable time can carry observables.
+It is the arithmetic attractor of the reduced sector where readable time can carry observables.

 Standard